Rani Therapeutics’ $73M IPO will fund upcoming clinical trials – TechCrunch

 - Parathyroid hormone for hypothyroidism

 The product furthest along in the research cycle is the pill developed to administer octreotide (called RT-101), which was tested in a phase I clinical trial on 62 participants.
-The trial results, partially reported in the S-1 filing, showed 65 percent bioavailability of the octreotide drug, compared to an injection.
+The trial results, partially reported in the S-1 filing, showed 65% bioavailability of the octreotide drug, compared to an injection.
 That suggests that the pills can get the drugs into the body efficiently, though these results are early.

 Next year, the company plans to initiate two additional Phase I studies on PTH for osteoporosis, and human growth hormone.
 Studies on the rest of the drugs in the pipeline are scheduled for 2023.